sonicfun/3D-Horror-Models/README.md

 # 3D-Horror-Models

-This is the model of one of a survival horror game that I am currently working on.
+This is a first person survival horror game prototype.
+It is made in UE4 and the Wendigo is being made in 3ds max